-Disrupting the potential link between excessive online gaming and gambling harm.
+The Bridge is a unique progaram disrupting the potential link between excessive online gaming and gambling harm.

 In 2020 and 2021 Kids Thrive is running a unique project working with pre-adolescent kids to raise awareness about the addictive nature of gaming and the potential links to gambling harm.
-Here is a sneak peek at our new creative resource kit, The Bridge, that will soon be freely available to schools.

 ‘We found that the loot boxes in almost half (45%) of the 22 games we analysed met the criteria to be considered psychologically similar to gambling, even though they are rated as appropriate for adolescent players under the age of consent for gambling.’